nrc/error-docs/error-design/error-type-design.md

 # Error type design

 You can use any type as an error in Rust.
 The `E` in `Result<T, E>` has no bounds and can be anything.
 At the highest level there are two choices: use a concrete error type or use a trait object (e.g., `Box<dyn Error>`).
 In the latter case, you'll still need concrete error types to use for values, you just won't expose them as part of your API.
-When designing the concrete error types, there are two common approaches: create a taxonomy of error types primarily using enums, or use a single struct which represents all the errors in a module or modules.
+When designing the concrete error types, there are two common approaches: create a taxonomy of error types primarily using enums, or use a single struct that represents all the errors in a module or modules.

 There are also, some less common choices for the concrete error types.
 You can use an integer type which can be useful around FFI where you have an error number from C code.
-You should probably convert the error number into a more idiomatic error type before passing it on, but it can be a useful technique as an intermediate form between C and Rust types, or for some very specialised cases.
+You should probably convert the error number into a more idiomatic error type before passing it on, but it can be a useful technique as an intermediate form between C and Rust types, or for some very specialized cases.

 You can also use a string error message as your error type, this is rarely suitable for production code but is useful when prototyping because converting code from one kind of error type to another is much easier than converting panicking code to using `Result`s (it also lets you use `?` which can clean up your code nicely).
 You'll probably want to include `type Result<T> = std::result::Result<T, &'static str>;` to make this technique more usable.
 Alternatively, you can use string messages as the concrete types underlying trait object error types.
 Anyhow provides the `anyhow!`/`bail!` macro to make this easy.